talkowski-lab/rCNV2/analysis/genes/README.md

 ### 1. Counting weighted ultra-rare CNVs per gene

-For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected [ultra-rare CNVs](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-ultra-rare-cnvs) against [all canonical, autosomal, protein-coding genes](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene/) separately for cases and controls.
+For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected [ultra-rare CNVs](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-ultra-rare-cnvs) against [canonical, autosomal, protein-coding genes](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene/) separately for cases and controls.

+We further excluded genes if their canonical transcript met any of the following criteria:
+1. Less than 30% covered by somatically hypermutable sites (as applied in [Collins\*, Brand\*, _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/biorxiv/early/2019/03/14/578674));
+2. Less than 30% covered by segmental duplications and/or simple, low-complexity, or satellite repeats; and
+3. Less than 30% covered by N-masked regions of the hg19 reference genome assembly.

+After all filtering, we retained 17,811 genes for these analyses.

 Unlike the [sliding window analysis](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows), we restricted CNVs in this analysis to ultra-rare frequencies, as this analysis was specifically interested in individual genes with highly penetrant phenotypic effects when deleted or duplicated.